Frequently Asked Questions

 All open positions at CTV Vancouver, or any other properties of BellMedia can be viewed by clicking on "Careers" at the bottom of our home page.
 Send resumes to email@example.com at any time for part-time or freelance work.
 Please note a demo tape must accompany all applications for Reporter, ENG Camera, or Graphic Artist.

 Q: Do you offer internships to journalism students?

-Absolutely, in fact some of the anchors and reporters you see today were once interns at CTV British Columbia.
+Absolutely, in fact some of the anchors and reporters you see today were once interns at CTV Vancouver.
 On the CONTACT US page, you will find the link to our online Intern Application.
 Fill in the application, and then email or fax your application directly to our Intern Coordinator.

 News internships are unpaid, a maximum of three months in duration, and are offered to individuals who have a Broadcast Journalism background.
 Primarily we seek those who are pursuing a career in TV news and have completed, or are currently enrolled in reputable journalism courses for large market newsrooms.
 Interns should possess skills pertaining to the development of TV news reporting, writing, and research.
 We do not offer Production internships.

 Yes, we offer Station Tours every first Monday of the month.
 They are approximately one hour long.
 Call reception at 604-608-2868.